wheres-my-item/wheres-my-item.github.io/index.md

 ## System

 * Landing Page for first time users
+* Sign in and Sign up page
+* Home page after Sign in
-* Page where you can access all items lost
+* Page where you can access all items lost with:
-* Page where you can report a missing item
-* Picture (if possible)
-* Item description
-* Name
-* Contact information
-* Page where you can report you’ve found a lost item
     * Picture
     * Item description
     * Name
-* Contact information
     * Where it was found
-* Login page for UH Manoa student accounts
-* Page where you can access all items lost (so you can see if something you’ve lost is there already)
+* Page where you can claim items
+* Admin page
-* Edit items
+* Edit items page for Admins
-* Option to delete items that you’ve reported/found if returned to owner
+* Option to delete items that you’ve reported/found if returned to owner for Admins

 ## Deployment